Cash Envelopes vs Digital Budgeting

 The budgeting method you choose matters less than whether you follow it consistently.

 A cash envelope system you maintain for six months will outperform a sophisticated app you abandon after three weeks.
 A simple spreadsheet you review weekly will produce better results than a premium tool you never open.
+The same principle applies to stopping the paycheck-to-paycheck cycle or picking between debt avalanche and snowball — consistency beats strategy.

 Choose the approach that matches your habits, not the one that sounds most impressive.
-The goal is sustained awareness of where your money goes โ however you achieve that.
+The goal is sustained awareness of where your money goes — however you achieve that.

 Practical Next Steps